tallakt/bladegen/README.md

 ## Installation

-To use bladegen, you should put the `bladegen.scad` in the OpenSCAD library folder that you will find in the `File` menu of OpenSCAD.
+To use bladegen, you should put the `bladegen` folder from the git `libraries` folder to the OpenSCAD library folder that you will find in the `File` menu of OpenSCAD.
 Additionally you will need to install the DiscreteOpenSCAD library [BOSL2](https://github.com/revarbat/BOSL2) also in the library folder.